gutenbergtools/gutenbergsite/site/help/new_website.md

 ### Functionality issues
 1. Redirected pages go from https to http inappropriately.
 For example, https://www.gutenberg.org/catalog redirects properly but changes to http://www.gutenberg.org/ebooks .. this seems to happen with some search pages, also.
 Status: Investigating.
 This looks like an issue with redirect syntax or server config.
+2. Kindle issues.
+Kindles are getting an outdated version of the web page, which has invalid/ill-formed HTML or CSS.
+Status: The issue has been identified, and a fix is expected soon.

 ### Content issues
 1. Bookshelf editing is not currently available.
 Bookshelves only have older entries.
 Most bookshelves had not been updated recently anyway, and we hope to add bookshelf editing capabilities soon.
 Status: Under development.